 In April 2015 the Council formed a company, Breckland Bridge Limited, with a private sector partner, Land Group LLP.
 The vision of the Company is to "use Breckland Council's property and land assets to make a positive contribution to the regeneration and economic development of the Breckland District".
 The authority has a 90% shareholding in this company, but control is shared on a 50/50 basis.
-The initial business plan period of 4 years is coming to an end and there is scope for the company to move to a 50/50 shareholding and control.
-Work is underway on the second phase of the shareholding and business plans to move to the 50/50 shareholding/control, based on the options within our shareholding agreement.
+The initial business plan period of 4 years is coming to an end and Full Council has approved the move to a 50/50 shareholding and control from April 2020.